algolia/algoliasearch-helper-js/scripts/docs/metalsmith/content/concepts.md

 ### Numerical filters

-The numerical filters brings the ability to manage constraints over numerical attributes.
+The numerical filters brings the ability to manage constraints (exact match, ranges) over numerical attributes.
 For each attribute, you can combine sets of constraints.
 Those filters for any numerical data, but also with dates if converted to timestamps in the records.